 Section 32 of the Indian Evidence Act talks about the statement of a person who cannot be called as a witness in court.

-There might be a situation when a person is on his death bed or suffering from any disability due to which he could not appear before the court.
+There might be a situation when a person is on his deathbed or suffering from any disability due to which he cannot appear before the court.
 In such cases, if the person gives his statement to any other person relating to his death or cause of death, then the person to whom such statement has been transmitted may appear before the court as a witness and give hearsay evidence as to what he heard from the declarant.

 Even the entries in books of accounts and public registers like official books are relevant statements that can be adduced before the court in matters of inquiry.
 Though the person may not be alive, the statements he made previously in books or official registers are admissible in court.

 - Governor of an Indian State: Role, Importance, and Functions - 4th September 2023

 - Guardianship Under Hindu Law in India - 13th August 2023

 - All Rules for Adoption in Hindus Under Hindu Laws - 13th August 2023